Lords Spiritual: Other religious figures as Lords Temporal

 There have been no Roman Catholic clergy appointed since the Reformation.
-However, it was rumoured that Basil Cardinal Hume, the archbishop of Westminster, and his successor, Cardinal Cormac Murphy O'Connor, were offered peerages by James Callaghan, Margaret Thatcher and Tony Blair respectively, but declined.
+However, it was rumoured that Basil Cardinal Hume, the archbishop of Westminster, and his successor, Cormac Cardinal Murphy-O'Connor, were offered peerages by James Callaghan and Margaret Thatcher, and Tony Blair, respectively, but declined.
 Cardinal Hume later accepted the Order of Merit, a personal appointment of the Queen, shortly before his death.
-Cardinal Murphy O'Connor said he had his maiden speech ready, but under Canon 285 of the 1983 Code of Canon Law, ordained Catholic clergy of the Latin Church (by far the largest Catholic denomination in Britain) are discouraged from holding public office of any state other than the Holy See, and secular priests and bishops are completely prohibited from "public offices which entail a participation in the exercise of civil power", which would include a seat in a legislative chamber like the House of Lords.
+Cardinal Murphy-O'Connor said he had his maiden speech ready, but under Canon 285 of the 1983 Code of Canon Law, ordained Catholic clergy of the Latin Church (by far the largest Catholic denomination in Britain) are discouraged from holding public office of any state other than the Holy See, and secular priests and bishops are completely prohibited from "public offices which entail a participation in the exercise of civil power", which would include a seat in a legislative chamber like the House of Lords.

 Jewish rabbis have also been appointed to the House of Lords: